RK0429/kupicelib/doc/utilities/ltsteps.rst

       ltsteps can be used to retrieve both step and measurement information from log files.

     + txt files - Files exported from the Plot File -> Export data as text menu.
 This file is an text file where data is saved in the text format.
-The reason to use spicelib instead of another popular lib as pandas, is because the data format when .STEPS are used in the simulation is not not very practical.
-The spicelib ltsteps can be used to reformat the text, so that the run parameter is added to the data as an additional column instead of a table divider.
+The reason to use kupicelib instead of another popular lib as pandas, is because the data format when .STEPS are used in the simulation is not not very practical.
+The kupicelib ltsteps can be used to reformat the text, so that the run parameter is added to the data as an additional column instead of a table divider.
 Please Check LTSpiceExport class for more information.